79-99/AutoDiffer/examples/README.md

 This directory holds examples of usage.
 The directory structure is outlined below.
 Each subdirectory has a Make file.
-Examples can be built by running `Make` followed by the name of the example.
+Examples can be built by running `make` followed by the name of the example.
 For example: `./example_ad_node_scalar`.

 ```